welele08/docs/content/en/docs/Overview/build_packages.md

 - **--clean**: Boolean that when enabled perform a clean build without taking in consideration already existing artifacts
 - **--compression**: Specify a compression algorithm.
 Currently available only tgz.
 Defaults to no compression
 - **--database**: Type of database which is used for solving.
 This setting is particularly helpful for big trees composed of many packages on small devices where available memory is limited.
 Currently available `boltdb` and `memory`.
 Defaults to `memory`.
-- **--destination**: Output folder where the generated artifacts are generated.
+- **--destination**: Output folder where the generated artifacts are written.
 - **--privileged**: Boolean which indicates that the build is privileged and file permission bits in the packages are copeid as-is.
-- **--revdeps**: Boolean which indicates to build also all the packages which depends on the
+- **--revdeps**: Boolean which indicates to build also all the packages which depends on the targets
+- **--tree**: Path to the tree specfiles, it defaults to the current directory.

 General flags: